ForgeGit/ignite_wotlk/README.md

 - Fire Mages (TTW and FFB) are losing DPS due to ignite munching.

 ### WHAT WE KNOW NOW
+[CURRENTLY WORK IN PROGRESS]
 - There is a second bug, referred in here as ignite vomit, which in a vacuum results in a DPS gain.
 - We confirmed munching is a much bigger problem for TTW mages compared to FFB.
 - Across all mages, the negatives effects of "munching" are less severe than expected due to "vomit".
 But "munching" is still very much a problem.
-- The window for an ignite vomit to happen is <40ms and has a ~30% rate of ocurring.
+- The window for an ignite vomit to happen is <40ms and has around a ~30% rate of ocurring.

 ### IMPLICATIONS
+[CURRENTLY WORK IN PROGRESS]
 - The Mage Sim has been updated to include an option for vomit (a.k.a. bleeding).
 - Attempts at consistently replicating and generating vomits in a real setting are currently underway.
 - We have a broader understanding of fire mage ignite damage, its bugs, and how they affect us.